MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 def run_main_loop():
     # run main job here

-try:
-    is_live = dbutils.widgets.get("is_live").lower() == "true"

-except Exception as e:
-    print(f'There was an issue initialising parameters. {e}') is_live = False

-if is_live == True:
+if dbutils is not None:
     run_main_loop()

 ```

-It firstly attempts to use Databrick's global dbutils to get configuration parameters.
-If that succeeds then we run the main loop, else it would throw an exception of undefined variable access and we just treat this notebook as offline mode so to speak.
+The simplest way is checking if Databrick's global variable dbutils is available to determine if the notebook should run in offline mode so to speak (of course there are probably more elegant ways to do this).

 So when we get to a stage of writing our unit test, we can import this file as such: